pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 ### Make a list of lists

-We'll make some small changes to the code we've already written to have a *list of lists* to store the information about the whole quiz.
+We'll make some small changes to the code we've already written, and make a *list of lists* to store the information about the whole quiz.
 First remove the `question_info` variable name but keep the opening square bracket:

 {{< commit remove-question-info-assignment >}}

-Then add a line opening a new list `all_questions_info` and one closing that same list:
+Then add a line opening a new list `all_questions_info` and a line closing that same list:

 {{< commit create-all-questions-info-list >}}

-Indent the list we already have for storing the first question.
-This can be done by highlighting the lines and pressing the `TAB` key.
+Indent the list we already have for storing the first question (this can be done by highlighting the lines and pressing the `TAB` key):

 {{< commit reindent-first-question-info >}}